NicolasRestrep/website/content/research/index.md

 title: "My work"
 ---

 I am interested in cultural change.
 Specifically, I am interested in the instances that prompt individuals to revisit the habits and beliefs that have served them well in the past.
-There are many parts to this puzzle: we have to understand what beliefs are and how to measure them; that the relationship between beliefs and behavior is; how cultural beliefs are transmitted; and what kind of social structures allow for the effective transmission and retention of culture.
+There are many parts to this puzzle: we have to understand what beliefs are and how to measure them; what the relationship between beliefs and behavior is; how cultural beliefs are transmitted; and what kind of social structures allow for the effective transmission and retention of culture.
 In my work, I try to shed light on these issues.

 ## Moral Beliefs

 I am very interested in moral beliefs - ideas about what is right and wrong.
 I have done [work](https://www.sciencedirect.com/science/article/pii/S0304422X21001418?dgcid=author) about how we can use the tools of cultural sociology to adjudicate between theories about how we attribute immorality.
-I am currently collaborating with [Daniela Goya-Tochetto](https://www.danielagoyatocchetto.me/about) and [Kurt Gray](https://www.kurtjgray.com/), developing an instrument that can capture how vulnerable individuals perceive certain subjects to be.
-These differences in perceived vulnerability, we argue, account for some of the variance we perceive in moral judgment across groups.
+I am currently collaborating with [Daniela Goya-Tochetto](https://www.danielagoyatocchetto.me/about) and [Kurt Gray](https://www.kurtjgray.com/), developing an instrument that can capture how people perceive the vulnerability of different agents.
+These differences in perceived vulnerability, we argue, account for some of the variance we see in moral judgment across groups.

 ![](figure3.png)